-The NordicTrack Commercial 1750 is solidly built and feature packed, including the ability to plot and run a course based on a route anywhere in the world -- the treadmill will incline and decline to simulate the terrain.
-The touch-screen console is web enabled so you can stream video, read email and more as you run.
-Its 60-inch belt is ample for most runners' strides and the treadmill is built to accommodate users up to 400 pounds, yet the deck can fold up to minimize its footprint when not in use.
+Updated for 2016 with an adjustable tablet rest and quieter decking, the NordicTrack Commercial 1750 is solidly built and feature packed.
+Its 60-inch belt is ample for most runners' strides and the treadmill is built to accommodate users up to 300 pounds.
+The deck folds up to minimize its footprint when not in use.

 Terrific for the price.
 The NordicTrack Commercial 1750 is about as solid a folding treadmill as you are likely to find at this price point.
-Its 400-pound weight limit is at the top of what is available in most home machines -- including non-folding models.
-A recent refresh beefed things up to "help reliability and performance," TreadmillDoctor.com reports.
+Its 300-pound weight limit is at the top of what is available in most home machines -- including non-folding models.
+A recent refresh made the tablet rest adjustable, and added technology to reduce the noise of your footfalls.
 The 3.8 HP motor (continuous duty) will keep the belt running smoothly under all conditions.
 At 60 inches, the belt is long enough to accommodate most runners, and the 22-inch width is wider than normal, adding an extra touch of stability and assurance for users whose gaits are a little unsteady.
 Two position cushioning lets you set the shock absorption level softer to reduce stress on your joints, or harder to simulate running on a hard-top road.
 Though it's no-longer unique in a treadmill in this price range -- or even cheaper -- the ability to incline or decline your angle (to simulate running up and down hills) is a big plus.

 Feature packed, but not overwhelming to use.
 Users who crave all the bells and whistles they can get in a treadmill won't be disappointed with the NordicTrack Commercial 1750.
 Even better, reviews indicate that many of these features help users get more out of their treadmill.
-For example, though some Runner's World testers found the controls to be a little finicky at times, they also found that the one-touch speed and incline controls were convenient.
-The 7-inch touch screen display is web enabled, so you can be entertained as you run -- and if you want to use your own tablet, there's a tablet holder above the console. iFit technology is built-in (though you do have to pay a separate subscription to make the most use of that). iFit syncs well with the treadmill to create interactive workouts -- for example running any route in the world that's been captured in map form, with the treadmill inclining and declining to match the terrain.
+The 7-inch touch screen display is web enabled, so you can be entertained as you run -- and if you want to use your own tablet, there's an adjustable tablet holder above the console, as well as speakers and an audio input. iFit technology is built-in (though you do have to pay a separate subscription to make the most use of that). iFit syncs well with the treadmill to create interactive workouts -- for example running any route in the world that's been captured in map form, with the treadmill inclining and declining to match the terrain.
 There are heart-rate sensors built into the handrails, and a wireless chest strap sensor is also included.

 Built to last.
 Experts give good grades to this treadmill's build quality.
 One review looks at durability over the long haul and reports that following a half year of simulated use, signs of wear were minor.
 Though TreadmillDoctor.com has very little nice to say about the customer service offered by parent company Icon Health and Fitness (see below), it is impressed with the quality of this treadmill.
 "NordicTrack is quickly becoming known for making a solid quality machine at a bargain price," editors say.